EMMC-ASBL/tripper/docs/index.md

 Installation
 ------------
-**Tripper** has by itself no dependencies outside the standard library, but the triplestore backends may have.
+Tripper has by itself no dependencies outside the standard library, but the triplestore backends may have specific dependencies.

 The package can be installed from [PyPI] using `pip`: